edwardjing1998/aws-spring-boot-api/README.md

     setSelectedRecipients(newTotalSelection);

-    // ✅ key fix: when user clicks on this page, use THAT selection to prefill const picked = newlySelected[0] ?? newTotalSelection[0];
+    // ✅ Determine which one is “active” (what user just interacted with on THIS page)
+    // For typical single-click, newlySelected[0] is the clicked one.
+    // If user multi-selects, we take the last one in newlySelected as the most recent. const picked =
+      (newlySelected.length ? newlySelected[newlySelected.length - 1] : '') ||
+      (newTotalSelection.length ? newTotalSelection[newTotalSelection.length - 1] : '');

     if (picked) {
+      setActiveRecipient(picked); // ✅ store active selection
       const emailObj = emailList.find((email) => formatOption(email) === picked);
       if (emailObj) updateFormFromEmail(emailObj);
     }